mycalibration/mycalibration.github.io/docs/index.md

 ### Sign Up & Sign In

+Signing up a user account can be done by pressing the [**Sign Up**] and following the instructions.
+A *user name*, an *email address* and *accepting the 'Terms & Condition'* is necessary.

-Signing up a user account can be done with the help of engineering@keller-pressure.com There is already a free demo account '**Demo1234**' with the password '**Demo1234**' to see some demo data.
+For just testing out myCalibration without a signing up an account can be done with a free demo account '**Demo1234**' with the password '**Demo1234**' in order to see some demo data.

 ![login example](./media/login-demo1234.png?raw=true)